sourabh053/social-proof-section-master/README.md

 ## My process

-Firstly i made a rough blueprint of the site i figured out where to use what element and which element should be nested into other and which elements should have classes and ids. after making basic html and css for mobile i started on desktop design.
+Firstly i made a rough blueprint of the site then i figured out where to use what element and which element should be nested into other and which elements should have classes and ids. after making basic html and css for mobile i started on desktop design.

 ### Built with